 The 80's broadcasts flocked.
 A Yugoslav station called "Ventilator 202" broadcast 150 programs between 1983 and 1986.
 It became a practical way of sharing computer programs, educational tools, encyclopedias and even flight simulators.

-The radio speaker Zoran Modli he informed the technicians of Radio Belgrade that in the minutes of the broadcast they would only hear "hisses and growls".
+The radio speaker Zoran Modli he informed the technicians of Radio Belgrade that only "hisses and growls" would be heard in the minutes of the broadcast.
 A disconcerting statement for anyone who had no knowledge of what was going on.

-From that event a show called “Datarama” was born, which made video game broadcasts on the radio regular.
+From that event was born a show called "Datarama" which made regular video game broadcasts from the radio.

 How did it happen?